the practical kitchen

 Thin and crispy ligurian focaccia

 Speed and flavor combine Wonder Twins-style in this version of thin and crispy Ligurian focaccia bread that you can whip out of the oven 2 hours after you first think about making it.
+It's quick, easy and uses simple ingredients.
+Slice it into breadsticks or serve it with a bit of charcuterie and whipped homemade goat cheese as a snack.

 a bunch of strips of ligurian focaccia piled on a small serving tray.